tombensve/MarkdownDoc/Docs/lics/GNU Affero General Public License-v3.md

-Please send general FSF &amp; GNU inquiries to
+Please send FSF &amp; GNU inquiries to gnu@gnu.org.
-<gnu@gnu.org>.
 There are also other ways to contact the FSF.

-Broken links and other corrections or suggestions can be sent to <webmasters@gnu.org>.
+Please send broken links and other corrections or suggestions to webmasters@gnu.org.

-        <web-translators@gnu.org>.

-        For information on coordinating and submitting translations of our web pages, see Translations
-        README. -->
-Please see the Translations
+Please see the
+Translations
 README for information on coordinating and submitting translations of this article.

 Copyright notice above.
+51 Franklin Street, Fifth Floor, Boston, MA 02110, USA

 Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.

-Copyright Infringement Notification

 Updated:

-$Date: 2014/11/08 15:03:59 $
+$Date: 2012/06/10 08:04:10 $